 In Years One and Two, children take part in group reading sessions several times per week.
-They also develop their reading comprehension skills by completing seven book journals every year.
+They also develop their reading comprehension skills by completing several book journals every year.
 Book journals are a collection of challenging and enjoyable activities linked to a particular text.

-In KS1, children have access to a wide range of books which they can take home.
+In KS1, children have access to a wide range of Big Cat colour banded books which they can take home.
 This way, children can also read at home with their parents.
 Children are provided with a reading diary, and we ask that this is signed by parents at least three times per week.
 We are very grateful for the ongoing parental support which helps children to make good progress with their reading.

 In Key Stage 2, we aim to equip children with the necessary skills and strategies needed to become confident and fluent readers.
 We use high quality books to develop reading skills through whole class shared reading of texts, smaller group reciprocal reading, book journals and the allocation of individual reading books suited to each child’s reading needs.

 To encourage a love of reading, a range of exciting texts have been selected for use within the English lesson.
-Where appropriate, these texts will be linked to the class’s topic and will encompass a wide range of genres and authors.
+Where appropriate, these texts will be linked to the class topics and will encompass a wide range of genres and authors.
 We have created our own school reading spine to ensure that, when they leave our school, children will have accessed a broad and inspiring range of texts.

 Following assessment, identified children may also attend reading interventions.
 For children who may be struggling to decode, these will be delivered using Lexia or Toe by Toe.
 Those who require support with comprehension will access extra reciprocal reading sessions.
 These sessions will take place outside of the timetabled English lessons.